danmayer/danmayer.github.com/_posts/2024-10-20-caches-rails-comparisons.md

 ---
 {% include JB/setup %}

 A series of posts will explore and detail some of the current Rails caching code.
-A good place to start is how the Rails cache is configured and loaded.
+This post compares a few of the cache store options.

 These posts attempts to explain in a bit more details, but please do read the official [Rails Caching Guide](https://guides.rubyonrails.org/caching_with_rails.html#cache-stores) docs, which are also very good.